CiscoDevNet/ansible-dcnm/docs/cisco.dcnm.dcnm_vrf_module.rst

                 </td>
                 <td>
                         <div>Global knob to control whether to deploy the attachment</div>
-                        <div>Until 2.0.1 this knob will create and deploy the attachment in DCNM only when set to &quot;True&quot; in playbook</div>
+                        <div>VERSION 2.0.1 AND BEFORE This knob will create and deploy the attachment in DCNM only when set to &quot;True&quot; in playbook</div>
-                        <div>From 2.0.2 onwards, attachments specified in the playbook will always be created in DCNM.
+                        <div>VERSION 2.1.0 AND LATER Attachments specified in the playbook will always be created in DCNM.
 This knob, when set to &quot;True&quot;,  will deploy the attachment in DCNM, by pushing the configs to switch.
 If set to &quot;False&quot;, the attachments will be created in DCNM, but will not be deployed</div>
                 </td>
             </tr>
             <tr>